HTTP-RPC/Kilo/README.md

 The source file can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).

 ### WebServiceProxy Class
-The `WebServiceProxy` class serves as an invocation proxy for web services.
+The `WebServiceProxy` class serves as a client-side invocation proxy for web services.
 Internally, it uses an instance of `XMLHttpRequest` to communicate with the server, and uses `JSON.parse()` to convert the response to an object. `POST` requests are encoded using the "application/x-www-form-urlencoded" MIME type.

 Service proxies are initialized via the `WebServiceProxy` constructor, which takes a single optional argument representing the request timeout.
 Service operations are executed by calling the `invoke()` method on the proxy instance: